palewire/first-github-scraper/docs/notify.md

 Delete the warn-data.csv file and run the action one more time.
 Because there has been a new file committed, your message will say "New file alert!"

 Congratulations!
-You’ve completed the class.
+You’ve completed the class!